 - Add dry ingredients and mix until just incorporated.
 Form dough into a disc and wrap in plastic and refrigerate for at least one hour.

-- Preheat oven to 350°F. Remove chilled dough from the refrigerator and roll out onto a lightly floured surface.
-Continue rolling out until dough is approximately 1/4" thick all around.
+- After chilling for an hour, remove chilled dough from the refrigerator and roll out onto a lightly floured surface.
+Continue rolling out until dough is approximately ¼" thick all around.